hscells-org/project-doehl-boolean-clip/readme.md

 ### app.py
 By running this file a local server which hosts a website showing embeddings of given data in a 2D plot

+By adjusting variables in the beginning of this file the input data and used model can be modified.

 ### eval.ipynb
 This notebook contains examples for evaluating models with our evaluation functions